wagtail/wagtailtrans/docs/source/contributing.rst

     $ make coverage

 Wagtailtrans supports multiple environments which can be tested with ``tox``.
-It takes a bit longer to complete, but you can run it by a simple command:
+It takes a bit longer to complete, but you can run it by a simple command: (Please make sure you have a setup with `multiple versions of python <https://anil.io/blog/python/pyenv/using-pyenv-to-install-multiple-python-versions-tox/>`_, in order to run this command.)

 .. code-block:: bash